alan-turing-institute/data-safe-haven-team/WaysofWork.md

 - Reflect discussions and progress within
 - Reflecting them in a roadmap

+###### Why not milestones?

-**Why not milestones?** Because they are much more information limited, cannot be shown in the same way in boards or roadmaps and are repository bound.
+Milestones are much more information limited, cannot be shown in the same way in boards or roadmaps and are repository bound.
 In summary they are a deprecated feature that do not allow the analysis and tracking we require.